turingbirds/undervoltage_lockout/README.rst

    :scale: 60%
    :align: center

-Figure shows input voltage vs. output current.
+The diagram shows input voltage vs. output current.
 Note the sharp turn-on and turn-off, difference between turn-on and turn-off voltages due to hysteresis, and immunity to an added sinusoidal noise source (1V at 10 kHz).

 Optional high-side power switch